msr-quarc/Liquid/GettingStarted.md

 The command to execute is the line starting with "Liquid.exe".
 Make sure you're in the c:\Liquid\bin directory before entering this command.

-Registering your copy of LIQUi|> does not subscribe you to the liquid-news email list.
+Registering your copy of LIQ𝑈𝑖|⟩ does not subscribe you to the liquid-news email list.
 If you wish, you can do both at the same time by sending a single email with both commands in the body:
 ```
 SUB Liquid-news FirstName LastName
 /REG
 ```
-To subscribe anonymously and register your copy of LIQUi|> at the same time, you can send a single email with both these commands in the body:
+To subscribe anonymously and register your copy of LIQ𝑈𝑖|⟩ at the same time, you can send a single email with both these commands in the body:
 ```
 SUB Liquid-news anonymous
 /REG
 ```

-## Running LIQUi|>
+## Running LIQ𝑈𝑖|⟩

-LIQUi|> is a command-line program, so you need to open a command window to use it.
+LIQ𝑈𝑖|⟩ is a command-line program, so you need to open a command window to use it.
 Once you have a command window open, enter the following commands:
 ```
 c: